unik-name/docs.unikname.network/docs/cli.md

 #### Network cost

-Network fees: 1 UNS by default.
+Network fees: 1 UNIK by default.
 Can be adjusted with `--fee` parameter.

 Service Provider cost: none.

 ### `properties:unset`

 #### Introduction
-Unset properties of UNIK token.
+Unset properties of UNIKNAME token.

 The only properties that can be unset are those whose key starts with `usr/`.

 #### Parameters

 - `-k --propertyKey`, Key of the property to unset. (multiple occurrences)
-- `--fee` : Specify a dynamic fee in satoUNS.
-Defaults to `100000000 satoUNS = 1 UNS`.
+- `--fee` : Specify a dynamic fee in satoUNIK.
+Defaults to `100000000 satoUNIK = 1 UNIK`.
 - `-f --format` (optional): Specify how to format the output [json|yaml].
 Default to Json.

 Some [global parameters](#global-parameters) may apply to this command.